kainlite/kube-forward/README.md

 - name: "identifier"
   target: "<svc-name>.<namespace>"
   ports:
+    protocol: <optional | tcp or udp, tcp is the default if not configured>
     local: <any free local port>
     remote: <remote port on the pod>
   options: <optional | define it if you need to tweak the default behavior>